nsg-ethz/p4-learning/exercises/04-MPLS/p4runtime/README.md

 As you might have guessed, it is removing the MPLS header.
 In p4, a header is removed is by setting it to invalid with the command `setInvalid()`.
 When the packet is deparsed, the deparser will see that the header is not valid and it will not emit it.
 Also note the importance of setting the EtherType back to `TYPE_IPV4`, so that future routers outside the MPLS network can correctly parse the packets.
 At this point, the packet exiting the MPLS network should be exactly the same as the one which entered it (i.e., all the packet processing executed by the MPLS network is completely transparent from the outside).

-3. Fill up the table entries in `s7-commands.txt`.
+3. Fill up the table entries using `controller.py`.

 4. At this point you should already be able to send ping requests from h1 to h2 and h3.
 You can run `tcpdump` from each of the two receiving hosts to see the result: (`tcpdump -enn -l -i <interface_name>`)